Machine learning in earth sciences: Optimal machine learning algorithm

 The extensive usage of machine learning in various fields has led to a wide range of algorithms of learning methods being applied.
-The machine learning algorithm applied in solving earth science problem in much interest to the researchers.
-Choosing the optimal algorithm for a specific purpose can lead to a significant boost in accuracy.
-For example, the lithological mapping of gold-bearing granite-greenstone rocks in Hutti, India with AVIRIS-NG hyperspectral data, shows more than 10% difference in overall accuracy between using Support Vector Machine (SVM) and random forest.
-Some algorithms can also reveal some important information.
-'White-box models' are transparent models in which the results and methodologies can be easily explained, while 'black-box' models are the opposite.
-For example, although the support-vector machine (SVM) yielded the best result in landslide susceptibility assessment accuracy, the result cannot be rewritten in the form of expert rules that explain how and why an area was classified as that specific class.
-In contrast, the decision tree has a transparent model that can be understood easily, and the user can observe and fix the bias if any present in the model.
-If the computational power is a concern, a more computationally demanding learning method such as artificial neural network is less preferred despite the fact that artificial neural network may slightly outperform other algorithms, such as in soil classification.
+Choosing the optimal algorithm for a specific purpose can lead to a significant boost in accuracy: for example, the lithological mapping of gold-bearing granite-greenstone rocks in Hutti, India with AVIRIS-NG hyperspectral data, shows more than 10% difference in overall accuracy between using support vector machines (SVMs) and random forest.

+Some algorithms can also reveal hidden important information: white box models are transparent models, the outputs of which can be easily explained, while black box models are the opposite.
+For example, although an SVM yielded the best result in landslide susceptibility assessment accuracy, the result cannot be rewritten in the form of expert rules that explain how and why an area was classified as that specific class.
+In contrast, decision trees are transparent and easily understood, and the user can observe and fix the bias if any is present in such models.

-Below are highlights of some commonly applied algorithms.
+If computational resource is a concern, more computationally demanding learning methods such as deep neural networks are less preferred, despite the fact that they may outperform other algorithms, such as in soil classification.